Martchus/tageditor/README.md

 ![main window/Plasma 5/dark Breeze theme](/resources/screenshots/mainwindow-1366x768.png?raw=true)

 #### Settings
-Checkout the settings dialog.
+Check out the settings dialog.
 You can
 - customize which fields the editor shows and in which order.
 - change settings regarding the tag processing (ID3 version(s) to be used, preferred character set, usage of padding, ...).
 - set whether unknown/unsupported tags should be ignored/kept or removed.